 How Apple is pulling ahead

 In the world of operating systems, there are two major players: Apple and Microsoft.
 Both have their pros and cons, but lately, Apple is pulling ahead.
-With the release of their newest operating system, macOS Ventura, they’ve made some fundamental changes that put them ahead of the competition.
-Here are a few ways in which Apple is pulling ahead:
+With the release of their newest operating system, macOS Ventura, they’ve made some serious changes that put them ahead of the competition.

 How Microsoft is catching up